mieko/listpager/README.md

 *listpager is in the left-hand panel*

-listpager has emoji scroll indications, and can handle lists of any length.
+listpager has proportional scroll bars, and can handle lists of any length.
 It handles terminal resizing just fine.

 listpager was written as a component of [Cult][1], a fleet management tool.
 Cult's